Bernard Farrell: Theatre Career

 Farrell returned to the Abbey Theatre in 1998 with Kevin's Bed – a memory play that The Irish Times called "an absorbing and richly structured comedy" and The Sunday Independent said that "Bernard Farrell becomes more assured with every play: his view on Irish society becomes more jaundiced, his serious turns more accomplished, his comedy more socially biting".
 It was revived at the Abbey in November 1998 and then toured nationally by the Abbey.
 Its USA premiere was at the Laguna Playhouse California in 2000.
 In 1999, Farrell's The Spirit of Annie Ross – of which The Irish Times said: "Don't miss this hilariously haunting play" was premiered at the Gate Theatre – and for Christmas 2004, Many Happy Returns ("This one is a winner" said Plays International) also opened at the Gate.

 In 2002, his much-praised Lovers at Versailles opened at the Abbey.
 The Irish Independent said: "with total dramatic precision, brilliant dialogue and flawless structure, the author delivers exactly what the audience hopes for and fears" while the Irish Examiner saw it as "the playwright's darkest and hardest-hitting drama thus far".
 The play had its USA premiere at the Laguna Playhouse California in 2003, the German premiere at Ohnsorg Theatre Hamburg in 2007 and its Australian premiere by Ensemble Theatre Company at the Sydney Opera House in 2004.

 The Verdi Girls was a specially commissioned play by the Laguna Playhouse California which opened there in May 2007 and Wallace, Balfe and Mr Bunn was a musical play for orchestra and chorus, commissioned by The Theatre Royal Waterford to celebrate the re-opening of the theatre in 2009.
-In 2010, Farrell returned to the Abbey with Bookworms, a satirical play set on the evening of a bookclub meeting.
+In 2010, Farrell returned to the Abbey with Bookworms, a satirical play set on the evening of a book club meeting.
 The play premiered in June 2010 where it played to full houses, the Sunday Independent having predicted in its review that "Bernard Farrell has done it again and probably better than ever – the Abbey has a sure-fire summer winner that deserves to become a perennial favourite".Bookworms was subsequently revived at the Abbey in February 2012.

-In 2014 he was awarded the John B Keane Lifetime Achievement Award for his services to Theatre and the Arts.
+In 2014 he was awarded the John B Keane Lifetime Achievement Award for his services to theatre and the arts.